cozy/cozy-stack/docs/intents.md

 Finally, the service URL is suffixed with `?intent=` followed by the intent's id, and then sent to the client.

+### 4. Available apps

+In addition to the services that manage intents, a list of available (but not installed) applications of the instance that handles the intent is returned.
+This object list is called `availableApps` and contains:
+- The application `slug`
+- The application `name`

 #### Service choice

 If more than one service match the intent's criteria, the stack returns the list